industrial-edge/jenkins-cicd/pipeline/README.md

 ## Trigger Pipeline job

 To trigger your pipeline job, you have two options.
-YOu can either trigger it manually or setup GitHub webhook to automatically trigger pipeline on every code push to your repository.
+You can either trigger it manually or setup GitHub webhook to automatically trigger pipeline on every code push to your repository.

 ### Manual trigger
 To manually trigger your pipeline, follow these steps:

-1) go to your pipeline dashboard
+1) Go to your pipeline dashboard

 2) Click on "Build Now" option in the navigation bar.